lcdm-uiuc/info490-fa15/Week5/lesson1.md

 # Week 5 Lesson 1 #
-## Introduction to Numpy ##
+## Unix: Networking and Basic Commands ##

-In this lesson, you will learn to work with the Numpy library, which brings fast numerical arrays and matrices to the Python programming language.
-You will learn how to create numnpy arrays, how to quantify the basic details about an existing array, how to index and slice these arrays, and how to apply (universal) functions to array data quickly.
-Finally, you will leanr how to change the shape of an array, and how to make shallow and deep copies of an array.
+In this lesson, you will learn the basics of networking commands, searching for files, and archiving within Unix-like environments.

 ###Objectives ###
-By the end of this lesson, you will be able to:
+By the end of this lesson, you will:

-- Understand how to create and use a Numpy array.
+- Understand and be able to use simple networking commands, such as ping, netstat, ftp, wget, etc.
-- Understand how to index into and slice a Numpy array.
+- Be able to explain what the following terms mean: IP address, host and domain name, and URI.
-- Understand what a ufunc is and how to apply them to a Numpy array.
+- Understand how to search for files using locate and find, and also learn other commands associated with finding files: xargs, touch, and stat.
-- Understand how to modify and copy a Numpy array.
+- Understand how to utilize the archiving commands for Unix-like environments: gzip, bzip2, tar, zip, rsync, etc.

 ### Time Estimate ###